AdrianElinow/CampaignGenerator/README.md

 # CampaignGenerator
-	Adaptive and Modular Mission Generator for RPG
+- Adaptive and Modular Mission Generator for RPG campaign.
+As a DM resource to dynamically generate new missions given the current game-state

+## TODO
+1. Implement scenarios, presets, etc. (save/load system)
+2. Option to choose from presented mission options
+	* Rather than have one presented automatically.
+	* Incorporate mission outcomes in a dynamic manner (mission success vs. failure lead to different outcomes, affecting
+3. Webpage UI/UX (P5.js, PHP?)

 ## Mission Generator
 	mission_generator.py